danog/toncontest/wallet/README.md

 The `test.sh` script contains a full set of commands to test every fift script.
 You might want to run each command inside `test.sh` separately (there are also multiple comments explaining what each line does in detail), or run `./test.sh | less` to be able to better review the output of each command.

+What follows is a line-by-line description of the actions in `test.sh`.

 The script starts by creating ten public/private keypairs using `gen-pub.fif`:
 ```
 for f in {a..j}; do fift -s ../gen-pub.fif $f;done